Camborne Hill

 Camborne Hill (Bre a Gammbronn) is a Cornish song that celebrates Richard Trevithick's historic steam engine ride up Camborne Hill, (Tehidy Road up Fore Street) to Beacon on Christmas Eve in 1801.
 A commemorative plaque is inlaid in a wall.
 It is popular at Rugby matches and Cornish gatherings all around the world.

 Camborne Hill itself runs from Tehidy Road Post Office up Fore Street to the corner of HSBC with Commercial Street.
 Camborne Hill is not Beacon Hill which runs from the library to Beacon as is commonly misinterpreted.

-The tune can be traced back to The Diggers' Song of 1649.
-But the use of the words "Coming Down" more obviously links it to song "Jack Hall" of 1707.
+Peter Kennedy has suggested that the song is a "parody on Jack Hall."
+As Kennedy notes, E.A.
+White wrote in 1940 that the song "Jack Hall" may have been a development on the form of "The Digger's Song," which White dates to 1649.
+Harry B. Welliver, Jr. recorded the railroad inspector Frederick Carhart singing the song in 1949 in Houghton, Michigan, USA, and Carhart suggests he learned the song in 1913 from Cornish miners who had just arrived in the United States.

 On 11 September 2001, Rick Rescorla, a chief security officer at the World Trade Center (WTC) in New York, originally from Hayle and a rugby man, sang Cornish rugby songs on his megaphone to keep morale high as he was evacuating over 2,000 employees of Morgan Stanley from the WTC's Second Tower.
 Survivors have said to particularly remember him singing Camborne Hill.
 Rescorla was last seen alive on the 10th floor, heading upwards, shortly before it collapsed.